 The concept of enactment has undergone numerous revisions since its inception in 1986 (Jacobs).
 Following the trajectory of terms like projective identification and countertransference, it has gone from unacceptable acting out to possibly being the most significant relational exchange between analyst and patient.
 It is not only seen as a joint repetition of the past, but also as a potential vehicle for changing the future.
 The therapeutic benefit of enactment has been heavily emphasized despite the fact that no unified theory of its therapeutic action exists, nor any body of technique to apply when it occurs.
 This article provides an historical review of the term's use in analytic discourse, challenges the belief that the unconscious-to-unconscious communication between analyst and patient necessitates it, and points out that many enactments do not end well.
 While acknowledging that enactment is inevitable, an argument is presented here for ongoing affective communication that minimizes both the frequency and intensity of enactments.

 Karen J. Maroda, Ph.D., ABBP, is Assistant Professor of Psychiatry, Medical College of Wisconsin and is in private practice in Milwaukee, WI.
 She is board certified in psychoanalysis by the American Board of Professional Psychology, and a Fellow of the American Psychological Association and the American Board and Academy of Psychoanalysis.
-The author of three books, The Power of Countertransference, Seduction, Surrender and Transformation, and Psychodynamic Techniques, as well as numerous journal articles and book reviews.
+Dr. Maroda is the author of four books, The Power of Countertransference; Seduction, Surrender and Transformation; Psychodynamic Techniques, and the soon to be released, The Analyst's Vulnerability: Impact on Theory and Practice.
 She also sits on the editorial boards of Psychoanalytic Psychology and Contemporary Psychoanalysis.
 She gives lectures and workshops both nationally and internationally and is currently finishing a new book to be published by Routledge in 2021.

 - Participants will learn the evolving history, changes in meanings, and clinical use of the term “enactment.”